New in 2022:

 Thirteen Piano Preludes

-Eliza Garth recorded them at Dreamflower Studio in 2015.
-They are available on her solo CD, Tour de Force, on Albany Records in March 2018.
-Available from Amazon.
+Eliza Garth recorded them at Dreamflower Studio.
+They are available on her solo CD, Tour de Force, on Albany Records and from Amazon.

 Prelude No. 9: Adagio.
-2006.
-6′ 30″ Initially simple, delicate, and mercurial, the music expands into the furious, indignant, and complex culmination of the set of thirteen preludes.
+6′ 30″ Starting from a simple, delicate, and mercurial place, the music expands into the furious and indignant culmination of the set of thirteen preludes.

 Prelude No. 10: Moderato.
-2006.
-2′ 35″ After this prelude opens with a bold and cheery 12-tone march, the music slows down and speeds up at the same time, and expands outward in almost all dimensions.
+2′ 35″ A bold and cheery 12-tone march that slows down and speeds up at the same time, and expands outward in almost all dimensions.

 Prelude No. 12: Quickly.
-2013.
-1′ 30″ An official exploration of more twittering, finding ways to migrate from twittering to stuttering arpeggios.
+1′ 30″ An exploration of twittering and stuttering arpeggios.

 Prelude No. 13: Moderato.
-2014.
-4′ 30″ Slippery tunes, punctuated by pauses, migrate up in tessitura, and are squeezed into precise and slightly harsh and hesitant phrases.
+4′ 30″ Slippery tunes, squeezed into precise and slightly harsh and hesitant phrases.